- Arranging a civil partnership and giving notice

 - a UK contact address if you usually live outside the UK

 All your documents must be original.
 Photocopies will not be accepted.
+For online documents, such as bank statements and utility bills, you may download your statement or bill and bring a hard copy print out.
+We will not accept any documents from a mobile device.
 If any of your documents are not in English, a translation will be required together with the original document.
 The translation can be done by anyone apart from the couple who are intending to form the civil partnership.
 We will only accept the translation made by an independent third party if they add their name and address to the translated document and write the words 'I certify this is a true and accurate translation'.

 What to do if you don't have a valid passport

 British citizens who don't have a valid passport need to bring evidence of their name, age and nationality.

 If you were born in the UK before 1 January 1983, you should bring your original full UK birth certificate and one piece of identification with your photograph on it.